Malik-Shah I: Campaign in Transoxiana (1089)

-Campaign of Anatolia (1090-1091)
+Campaign in Anatolia (1090-1091)

 Following Porsuk's failure, Sultan Malik-Shah sent Emir Bozan to Anatolia around 1090-1091.
 Although Emir Bozan laid siege to Nicaea, he lifted the siege without achieving any results.
 Later, Abu'l-Qasim went to Isfahan and requested a meeting with Sultan Malik-Shah, but Sultan Malik-Shah refused, telling Abu'l-Qasim that he should meet with Emir Bozan.
 When Abu'l-Qasim approached Emir Bozan, he was killed by Bozan's soldiers.
 As a result of Emir Porsuk and Emir Bozan's campaigns, a large portion of Anatolia was brought under the control of the Great Seljuk Empire.

 Conquest of Yemen (1092)

 During his time in Baghdad, Malik-Shah assigned Gevher-Ayin and Emir Çubuk to establish permanent control over the Hejaz and seize Yemen.
 Emir Türkeş and Yarınkuş were appointed commanders of the army prepared by Malik-Shah's order.
 When news of Malik-Shah's presence in Baghdad reached the Hejaz, khutbahs were again delivered in the Hejaz in the name of the Seljuk sultan and the Abbasid caliph.
 Following this, the Seljuk army captured Yemen and Aden.